Schedule

 Class PrepaRATION:

-• No reading, but review the course schedule and your notes
+• No additional reading, but review the course schedule and your notes

 • Read through Final Exam Study Guide – on our Handouts page